-It's great to have the support of friends and family during your knee replacement.
+It's great to have the support of friends and family during your hip replacement.
 We encourage you to ask a family member or close friend to act as your special assistant during the process.
 Their help and support will make things easier.
 As your caregiver, they can:

-- · Attend Pre-Op Class with you. - Prepare your home for your return after surgery. - Be there after surgery to provide encouragement and cheer on your first steps. - At home, they can help you with proper positioning and exercises, and remind you to follow Post-Op instructions.
+- Attend Pre-Op Class with you. - · Prepare your home for your return after surgery. - Be there after surgery to provide encouragement and cheer on your first steps.

+At home, they can help you with exercises and remind you to follow Post-Op instructions